Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Introduction

+which means the noise field is affected by the information just before its current time.

-Relaxation process of stochastic fields is given by Langevin equation, a equation of motion for a particle in Brownian motion in classical description.
-The form of Langevin equation is
+As mentioned above, the relaxation process of stochastic fields is called the Langevin equation.
+The form of the Langevin equation of the Braownian motion is

-where $\phi$ is a non-equilibrium stochastic field and $S_E$ is a non-equilibrium Euclidean action which is a generalized form of the Euclidean quantum action.
-The solution of the Langevin equation and property of the noise field are used to obtain expectation values of the stochastic fields.
-The partition function can be written as the stochastic field $\phi$, instead of the noise field $\eta$ by using Langevin equation, then it gives path integral of the stochastic fields.
-Then it gives a action of stochastic field which is called Fokker-Plank action $S_{FP}$,
+where $\phi$ is a non-equilibrium stochastic field, $S_E$ is a non-equilibrium Euclidean action, and $k$ is a kernel used for convenience.
+The solution of the Langevin equation and the properties of the noise field are used to obtain expectation values of the stochastic fields.